Black Character Revolution A Retrospective Of 1970′s Saturday Morning Animation Art Featuring Black Characters

 Stay tuned for the 2015 / 2016 exhibition schedule.

-Funky Turns 40: Black Character Revolution, our retrospective of 1970′s Saturday Morning Animation Art featuring Black Characters was on exhibition in the new Lou Schiemer gallery at ToonSeum from January 18 – March 25, 2012.
+Funky Turns 40: Black Character Revolution, our retrospective of 1970′s Saturday Morning Animation Art featuring Black Characters was on exhibition at ToonSeum in their new Lou Schiemer gallery from January 18 – March 25, 2012.
 The opening reception was held on January 27, 2012.
 Forty pieces of art from our collection commemorating the 40th anniversaries of these Black characters and cartoons were on display, along with Fat Albert art from the ToonSeum archives.

 "These cartoons are National Treasures.
 They were seen by a generation of children and not only changed the way that Black kids saw themselves but the way White kids saw them as well"